-Embroidery is a universal languageThis interaction of In the Windows brings together work by Longsight-based Women’s Voices sewing group and embroidery from the Platt Hall Collection.
+Embroidery is a universal languageThis iteration of In the Windows brings together work by Longsight-based Women’s Voices sewing group, embroidery from the Platt Hall Collection and work made by individuals in previous projects.

 It’s important for people not to lose who they are and where they come from.
 The things I have made are part of my identity and I want to share this with the local community.
 Making things can make us happy and improve confidence.
 When we are appreciated it gives us a lot of joy.
 Women's voices member |